victoriadrake/hugo-theme-introduction/README.md

 Introduction is a minimalist, highly-versatile theme for Hugo.
 It can be configured as a single page, or as a full-featured site with multiple sections.
 It is multilingual, responsive, and includes a light and dark theme.

+New to the Hugo static site generator?
+[Learn the fundamentals here](https://gohugo.io/categories/fundamentals).

 ![Device mockups](https://github.com/victoriadrake/hugo-theme-introduction/blob/master/images/mockup.png)

 Features: